NickStefan/parsexcel.js/README.md

 Inspect
 =======
-Inspect xml files inside of xlsx files with:
+Inspect the xml files inside of the test/spreadsheets/*.xlsx files with:
 `npm run inspect-xlsx`

 This will run a bash script to unzip the test folder xlsx files into xml files.
 Check the contents folders inside of the test/spreadsheets/ folder after running.